stevenwman/LEGO-PyBullet/README.md

 # LEGO-PyBullet

+All relevant libraries are listed in the `requirements.txt`

+To replicate the environment used to run:

-To create new conda environment with all necessary dependencies (preferred):
+Create a new conda environment with all necessary dependencies (preferred):
 ```
 conda env create -f environment.yml
 ```

-To add dependencies to existing conda environment:
+Or, add dependencies to existing conda environment:
 ```
 conda env update --file environment.yml --prune
 ```